OscarScholten/extract-label-from-code/README.md

 TODO:
 - sorting is not correct (yet) - DC_payment is sorted before DC_payPeriod
+- label needs to be added to translations file as well
 - error handing might be better
 - check if the label already exists